satansdeer/satansdeer.github.com/content/legacy-posts/new-es10-es2019-javascript-features/index.md

 * Stage 4 - Finished
   If the proposal gets to this stage it means that it will be included in next edition of the formal ECMAScript standard.

-Now just check out this repo from time to time, read the proposals and be on the bleeding edge of Javascript.
+Now check out this repo from time to time, read the proposals and be on the bleeding edge of Javascript.

 `youtube:https://www.youtube.com/embed/8Ie7hHxVbA8`